bvdhout/Bruteforcer5000/readme.md

 ### decrypt:
 * Goes through each character of the Entry given by the "openDecypher" function shifting them by the amount entered by user, finally returning the finished string where every character has shifted the right amount.

+## createtheme:
+>The theme creator window allowing you to easily select colours, catagory and font, being able to preview and create them with the click of a button

+### update:
+* Updates the window to the selected colours and font.

+### create:
+* Creates the theme and automatically adds it into `themes.json` in the selected category.

+### check_input:
+* This function is only used for the fonts dropdown menu, it checks what you have typed in the search box and changes the options in the dropdown accordingly.

+### change_color:
+* Simply used to open a tKinter colorchooser menu and change the button colour and the bgcolor (background) or fgcolor (textcolor/foreground) variable.

 ---
 ## txt files